Marlone93/Easy-Web-Chat/README.md

 ______________________________________________________________________
 *3.Setup the Website*

-3.1 Download the htdocs folder from the Github Page
+3.1 Download the htdocs.zip from the Github Page

-3.2 Paste the Contents
+3.2 Extract the File to:
-    On Default installation go to: C:\xampp\htdocs
+    C:\xampp\htdocs
     or
-    the htdocs folder on Apache
+    the htdocs folder on Apache ______________________________________________________________________ *4.Port forwarding*
-    then
-    paste the Contents from the Download ______________________________________________________________________ *4.Port forwarding*